California requires vaccines, tests for teachers and staff

 Newsom announced the new policy at a San Francisco Bay Area school that reopened earlier this week to in-person classes.
 Many California schools are back in session, with others starting in the coming weeks.

-“We think this is the right thing to do and we think this is a sustainable way to keeping our schools open and to address the number one anxiety that parents like myself have for young children,” said Newsom, who is a father of four.
+“We think this is the right thing to do, and we think this is a sustainable way to keeping our schools open and to address the number one anxiety that parents like myself have for young children,” said Newsom, who is a father of four.
+“That is knowing that the schools are doing everything in their power to keep our kids safe.”

-Both unions cited state and national polling that indicates nearly 90% of educators have been vaccinated but said the rising spread of the delta variant, particularly among children, makes the new policy necessary.
+The California Teachers Association and the California Federation of Teachers both cited state and national polling that indicates nearly 90% of educators have been vaccinated but said the rising spread of the delta variant, particularly among children, makes the new policy necessary.
+Children under 12 are not yet eligible to be vaccinated.

 “Educators want to be in classrooms with their students, and the best way to make sure that happens is for everyone who is medically eligible to be vaccinated, with robust testing and multi-tiered safety measures,” CTA President E. Toby Boyd said in a statement.

+Newsom pushed for a full return to in-person learning this fall.
+But his mask mandate for schools has angered some parents and been criticized by Republican candidates vying to replace him.

+Several of the GOP candidates criticized the new plan Wednesday.
+Former San Diego Mayor Kevin Faulconer, who has encouraged everyone to get vaccinated, said state officials “should not be pushing uniform statewide orders on every school district across the state” but should leave it to local districts.

-Details of how the new policy will be enforced were not announced, and labor unions say those logistics still need to be worked out.
+Details of how the new policy will be enforced were not announced.
+Labor unions say those logistics still need to be worked out.

 Matthew Hardy, a spokesman for the California Federation of Teachers, said the union supports the plan that allows an option for testing.